PipedreamHQ/pipedream/COMPONENT-API.md

 For example, a name of `Hello, World!` will generate a name slug of `hello-world`.

 The name, as provided in the `name` property of the component, still appears in the Pipedream UI for the component.
-This lets you provide a human-readable name with any special characters you'd like.
-The name slug is displayed beside the name, which you can use to interact with the component programmatically.
+This lets you declare a human-readable name with any special characters you'd like.
+The name slug is displayed beside the name, and you use the name slug to interact with the component programmatically.

 If the user deploys a component to their account, but a component with that name slug already exists, the component will be named using an incrementing integer suffix.
-For example, if you deploy a component with the name `my-component` twice, the second deployed component will be named `my-component-1`.
+For example, if you deploy a component with the name `my-component` twice, the first deployed component will be named `my-component`, and the second deployed component will be named `my-component-1`.

 ## `version`